 - While you are walking around your house, point out and label objects with your toddler.
 Do the same everywhere that you go, for example: at the park, the grocery store, and in the car.

-- Play pointing games – for example point to your body parts while repeating the names out loud.
+- Play pointing games –for example, point to some body parts while repeating the names out loud.

-- When your child points, make sure you get excited about whatever it is he is pointing to!
+- When your child points, make sure you get excited about whatever it is she is pointing to!
 Give lots of attention to the pointing.
 It will provide positive reinforcement causing more pointing.

 Here’s a Kinedu activity to get you started in the pointing game with your little one: